Entrée to Black Paris

 - Black History in and around the Luxembourg Garden.

-Contact us by e-mail at least 6 weeks prior your departure at:
+To book either of these tours, contact us by e-mail at least 6 weeks prior your departure at:

 In your message, please indicate the name of the tour in which you are interested, the number of persons in your party, your date of arrival in Paris, and your date of departure.